See Southcentral Alaska's Scenic Byways & National Parks

-From Glennallen, it’s an easy 70-mile drive to Chitina, the launching-off point for air taxi trips to the small towns of McCarthy and Kennicott.
-Both towns are located in the largest national park in the United States, 13.2-million-acre Wrangell-St. Elias National Park, which includes nine of the 16 highest peaks in the U.S. Once your plane lands, take a tour of the old copper mill or a guided walk on the beautiful Root Glacier.
+From Glennallen, it’s an easy 70-mile drive to Chitina, the launching-off point for air-taxi trips to the small towns of McCarthy and Kennicott.
+Both towns are located in the largest national park in the United States, the 13.2-million-acre Wrangell-St. Elias National Park, which includes nine of the 16 highest peaks in the U.S. Once your plane lands, take a tour of the old copper mill or a guided walk on the beautiful Root Glacier.
 Overnight in McCarthy or Kennicott, then fly back in the morning.
-(If you’d prefer, you can drive the 60-mile access road from Chitina to McCarthy—but this narrow, unpaved road has such a terrible reputation for popping tires, most rental car companies won’t let you take their vehicles on it.)
+(If you’d prefer, you can drive the 60-mile access road from Chitina to McCarthy — check with your rental car company to see if you can drive on this gravel road.)

 From Chitina, it’s 120 miles of paved highway to the seaside town of Valdez.
 Leave yourself plenty of time for this drive; you’ll want to stop often and take in the beautiful views, especially on the last 30 miles of road, which include the Worthington Glacier and two famous roadside waterfalls, Bridal Veil Falls and Horsetail Falls.

 Known as “Little Switzerland” for its dramatic mountain backdrop, Valdez is also famous for its halibut fishing.
-Fill your afternoon with a half-day fishing charter, a half-day kayaking trip, or a visit to Valdez’s three museums, which highlight the outsize role this little town has played in Alaska’s history.
-Spend the night at one of the many B&Bs or hotels, and consider extending your trip by a day so you can take a full-day cruise to the Columbia or Meares glaciers.
+Fill your afternoon with a half-day fishing charter, a half-day kayaking trip, or a visit to Valdez’s three museums that highlight the outsize role this little town has played in Alaska’s history.
+Spend the night at one of the many B&Bs or hotels, and consider extending your trip by a day so you can take a full-day cruise to the Columbia or Meares Glaciers.

 Board an Alaska Marine Highway state ferry for the six-hour cruise to the quirky port town of Whittier, where almost the entire town lives in one massive building.
 The entire Alaska Marine Highway System is a National Scenic Byway, and quite possibly the best sightseeing cruise in the world.
 Keep an eye out for wildlife sightings, including humpback whales and orcas, as you sail through the rich waters of Prince William Sound.
 The ferry can accommodate vehicles (if you book your tickets before all the car berths fill up).
 Once you arrive in Whittier, you’ll drive through the longest combined vehicle-railroad tunnel in North America on your way back to Anchorage.
 The drive is about 60 miles in total.

 Consider detouring between Days 2 and 3 to visit Denali National Park, which is just 150 miles north of Talkeetna.
-You’ll want to stay at least two days: On the first day, you’ll have time to take a short adventure tour into the park after you arrive; on the second day, you’ll take a long bus tour deep into the park’s wilderness; and on day three, you can get back on course with your driving adventure.
+You’ll want to stay at least two days.
+On the first day, you’ll have time to take a short adventure tour into the park after you arrive.
+On the second day, you’ll take a long bus tour deep into the park’s wilderness.
+On day three, you can get back on course with your driving adventure.